Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 \subsection{Microbe-X Interactions}

-Recent advancements in microbiology and microbiome research have significantly deepened our understanding of the complex interactions between the microbes and the host, diseases, and drugs.
+Recent advancements in microbiology and microbiome research have significantly deepened our understanding of the complex microbial interactions, as well as interactions between the microbes and the host, diseases, and drugs.
 In this section, we will discuss how deep learning-based methods have facilitated the inference of those complex interactions.

 \phantomsection